leverj/api/source/includes/_futuresexamples.md

 ## Order Execution
 ### Listen for fills as orders are partially or fully matched

-Make sure you are listening to `order_execution` after coneecting and registering successfully.
+Make sure you are listening to `order_execution` after connecting and registering successfully.

 ```python